rlondner/mongodb-3.6-workshop/labs/change-streams/kafka/README.md

-# MongoDB 3.6 Change Streams and Apache Kafka
+# MongoDB Change Streams - Node with Apache Kafka Lab

 This example application uses the new MongoDB 3.6 change streams feature to send messages to a Kafka broker.
 These messages are consumed and displayed by a separate web application.
 The application does the following: